FusionAuth/fusionauth-site/site/_posts/2022-08-03-see-you-at-kcdc.md

 Find us in a couple of places:

-* We have a booth in the sponsor area.
+* We have are at booth 527 in the sponsors area.
 We should be easy to find since this isn't a re:Invent size conference.
-Come say hi for a demo, to chat about the intricacies of the Authorization Code grant (yay PKCE!), or to sign up to win a Lego set or an Oculus Quest.
+Come say hi for a demo of FusionAuth, to chat about the intricacies of the Authorization Code grant (yay PKCE!), or to sign up to win an Oculus Quest.
 * I'll be giving a talk on WebAuthn first thing Tuesday morning.
 Come heckle me!
 * We'll be out and about as well.
 Send us a note via our [contact form](/contact) or tweet/DM [me](https://twitter.com/mooreds) or [our corporate account](https://twitter.com/fusionauth) if you'd like to say hey.